Aggregate functions in SQL are super dope. When combining these functions with clauses such as

 HAVING statement, this list would be much longer, filled with tags nobody cares about.
 Thanks to explicit omission, now we don't need to experience the dark depression that comes when confronting those sad pathetic tags.
 Out of sight, out of mind.

-Aggregate functions aren't just about counting values.
+Aggregate functions aren't just about counting values or finding averages.
 Especially in Data Science, these functions are critical to drawing any statistical conclusions from data.
 That said, attention spans only last so long, and I'm not a scientist.
 Perhaps that can be your job.